1089th meeting – 30 June 2010

 I. GENERAL PROVISIONS

-Members of the Congress (hereinafter referred to as the “members”) travelling on Council of Europe business and at the Council's expense shall arrange their journeys in the most economical manner.
+The Data Protection Commissioner (hereinafter referred to as the “Commissioner”) travelling on Council of Europe business and at the Council's expense shall arrange his or her journey in the most economical manner.
 Travelling expenses shall be reimbursed and daily subsistence allowances paid in accordance with the present rules.

 II.
 MEANS OF TRANSPORT AND TRAVELLING EXPENSES

-1. Members shall be entitled, as provided for below, to reimbursement of travel expenses incurred in travelling between the address specified in the notice of the meeting (hereinafter referred to as the “place of departure”), and the place of the meeting.
+1. The Commissioner shall be entitled, as provided for below, to reimbursement of travel expenses incurred in travelling between the address specified in the notice of the meeting (hereinafter referred to as the “place of departure”), and the place of the meeting.

-2. If, for personal or professional reasons, members travel to the meeting from a place other than their place of departure or return to such a place after the meeting, the refund shall be restricted to the amount of expenses they would have incurred in travelling to or from their place of departure.
-In exceptional and duly justified circumstances, with the prior approval of the Secretary General, members may request reimbursement based on the actual itinerary.
+2. If, for personal or professional reasons, the Commissioner travels to the meeting from a place other than his or her place of departure, or returns to such a place after the meeting, the refund shall be restricted to the amount of expenses he or she would have incurred in travelling to or from his or her place of departure.
+In exceptional and duly justified circumstances, with the prior approval of the Secretary General, the Commissioner may request reimbursement based on the actual itinerary.

 All claims for reimbursement of travel expenses for all means of transport must be accompanied by a copy of the relevant ticket and evidence of the expenditure actually incurred (for example, an original invoice or certified copy, credit card slip or statement).
 In no case shall the amount reimbursed exceed the actual expenditure incurred.

 1. Rail travel

 The reimbursement of the first class rail fare is authorised.
 Where the duration of the journey is longer than 6 hours between 10 p.m. and 7 a.m., the cost of a sleeper may be reimbursed.